nerdishbynature/git2go-com/_posts/2016-04-28-Git-for-writing-scientific-papers-and-theses.md

 You can add contributors to a project who then can make changes to the content.
 The most common issue with group work in the conventional sense is to always provide the latest version to all team members.
 With git there is no need to send updated versions via email among the group members anymore.
 You get notified about updates and can comment on changes or contribute to the latest version.
 If different contributors have added changes at the same time there is no straight forward way to merge all changes in one (Word) document.
 Git will show where you have conflicting updates and you can simply choose which change you want to take to the next stage.
-To lern more about the handling of conflicts you can check out our [article on merge conflicts][3].
+To learn more about the handling of conflicts you can check out our [article on merge conflicts][3].

 Not only can you commit your changes directly to the repository but you can also create pull requests instead so that the other team members can review your changes and merge them if they agree.